 I am a RIAI Grade 2 Conservation Architect and the practice has a focus on heritage projects and consultancy with clients including Waterways Ireland, Westmeath County Council, Drogheda Port Company, Smarmore Castle Private Clinic, DMOD Architects and Savills Ireland.

-Fergal has completed the PMP certification & training in project management as well as various courses in sustainability and building energy efficiency including commercial & domestic energy rating assessments.
-He has acted as a selection board member for the TUI School of Architecture, a visiting 4th year technology lecturer to the UCD School of Architecture and has contributed on several occasions to the Sunday Independent Architect’s Advice column.
-In 2018, Fergal was appointed to the RIAI Historic Buildings Committee.
-He is a contributor to “Built to Last”, a Dublin City Council research project studying the energy characteristics and retrofit potential of pre-1945 Dublin housing stock.
+I have completed the PMP certification & training in project management as well as various courses in sustainability and building energy efficiency including commercial & domestic energy rating assessments.
+I contributed to “Built to Last”, a Dublin City Council research project of the energy characteristics and retrofit potential of pre-1945 Dublin housing stock.
+I have acted as a selection board member for HPAL appointments in TUI School of Architecture, a visiting 4th year technology lecturer to the UCD School of Architecture, contributor to the Heritage Council Certificate in Energy Renovation for Traditional Buildings course as well as other conservation conferences and seminars.
+In 2018, I was appointed to the RIAI Historic Buildings Committee.

 Fergal was nominated by Meath County Council as best architect in the 2007 LAMA Awards.

 Navan Community Childcare Facility was nominated as Best Community Initiative in the 2011 LAMA Awards.